magento/devdocs/guides/v2.0/howdoi/checkout/checkout_edit_form.md

 ---

 <h2> What's in this topic</h2>
-This topic describes how to change the HTML templates of form fields in forms on the Checkout page.
-This refers to the forms used on both steps of the Checkout: Shipping Information step and Review and Payments Information step.
-By changing the template you can add additional elements displayed with the field, for example images, change the CSS class assigned to it, add attributes and so on.
+This topic describes how to replace the HTML template for a form field on the Checkout page.
+You might need to replace the template in order to add elements displayed with the field, change the CSS class assigned to it, add attributes and so on.

 <h2> Overview </h2>